keirf/pcb-projects/docs/eprom-adapter/README.md

 supported by the readily-available and cheap TL866 series of USB programmers.

+## Assembly

+If you received a kit of parts for self assembly, refer to the picture below for a general idea of how things fit together.
+Note that the 1K resistor belongs at location R3 (marked 'Base') and that one of the 10K resistors is soldered to the underside of the PCB.
+Also take care to install the push switch the correct way round.

 ## Usage

 Insert the programming adapter into the TL866 with the socket